 A short story that appeared in the Stone Canoe Literary Magazine February 2020

 Eve popped the little blue pill in her mouth and took a draw of cappuccino, leaving a ring of currant lipstick on the white plastic lid.
-The hot steam bit her upper lip and brought tears to her eyes.
+The hot steam bit her upper lip bringing tears to her eyes.
 Wet snow flakes splotched the windshield and gray clouds churned the sky.
 People were milling outside a cannabis shop and she wondered if weed might be more effective.
 She just had to get through the morning and then everything would be fine.
 The car clock said 7:30 am; how long before she needed another pill?
 Ever since Dylan called attention to her habit, she'd started to keep track and the longest lapse had been eight hours.

 At 11:55 a.m. she grabbed her bag out of the desk drawer and waved goodbye to her office mates.
 Next stop: her apartment to pick up the cooler, Lisa, Dylan, then off for their annual trip with friends.
 A weekend at the edge of one of the parks near Denver.
 They'd been taking this yearly excursion on Presidents' Day weekend every year since college.
 Her anticipation sank when she pulled into her driveway at 12:30, checked her cell phone and read Dylan's text: Stuck on a big project.
 Leave without me.
 I'll catch a ride with Brittany and Mateo.
 Meet later